gavinlyonsrepo/ST7735_TFT_PICO/README.md

 The test files and full screen bitmaps are set up for number 1.  so user will have to modify "USER OPTIONS" in main.cpp and provide own (128X160)bitmap to fully test number 2.
-No built-in SD card support at present and backlight control is left to user.

 **Fonts**